tvaucher/CS433-ML-project2/README.md

 - [`tqdm`](https://tqdm.github.io/): fancy progress bars
 - [`spacy`]( https://spacy.io/ ): NLP framework.
 Used for tokenizing and during the preprocessing
 - [`pytorch`]( https://pytorch.org/ ): Deep Learning framework.
 Used to create, train and exploit our deep learning models.
 If you're running on a laptop without a GPU, you need to change the `cudatoolkit=10.1` to `cpu_only`, or remove it completely on a Mac because they don't support CUDA at all.
 See [PyTorch Get Started]( https://pytorch.org/get-started/locally/ ) for more infos.
-- [`torchtext `]( https://pytorch.org/text/index.html ): Allow to facilitate: Data loading and preprocessing, batches and feeding to a neural net as well as downloading and loading pretrained Embeddings (for us [Stanford NLP Twitter GloVe]( https://nlp.stanford.edu/projects/glove/ )).
+- [`torchtext`]( https://pytorch.org/text/index.html ): Allow to facilitate: Data loading and preprocessing, batches and feeding to a neural net.
 At the time of writing, `torchtext 0.4.0` has a [bug]( https://github.com/pytorch/text/pull/584 ) in one of its core features so we use the latest version on github

 ### Run the code